mozilla-mobile/firefox-ios/README.md

 This branch (master)
 -----------

-This branch is for mainline development that will ship in *v9.0*.
+This branch is for mainline development that will ship in *v11.0*.

-This branch only works with Xcode 9 (currently in beta), and supports iOS 9.x, 10, and 11.
+This branch only works with Xcode 9.2 and supports iOS 10, and 11.

-This branch is written in Swift 3.1.
+This branch is written in Swift 3.2.

 Please make sure you aim your pull requests in the right direction.